ILIAS-eLearning/ILIAS/templates/Guidelines_SCSS-Coding.md

 ## Layout

-The Layout layer MUST contain silent extensible classes, variables, functions and mixins that define the positioning and spacing of components relative to each other.
+The Layout layer MUST contain silent extensible classes, variables, functions and mixins that help define the positioning and spacing of components relative to each other.
 Content from this layer MAY be used in the components.

 If the positioning or spacing for a component can be completely based on Settings or general Layout variables, it MUST be defined in the component itself instead of creating component-specific variables on the Layout layer.
 For example, a variable like $panel-margin is neither part of a general layout system, nor needed on the Component layer if the general $il-margin- variables are sufficient.